garfix/nli-go/doc/remarks.md

+# 2019-12-28

+I am rethinking the concept of a solution.
+In this new concept the transformation should be small.
+That means that

+    transformations: [
+        how_old(E1) => age(E1, Y);
+    ],

+is better than

+    transformations: [
+        how_old(E1) => birth_date(E1, Ymd) date_today(Today) date_subtract_years(Today, Ymd, Y);
+    ],

+`age()` should then be handled by one of the knowledge rules.
+This way, the relation `age()` can be used again for other things.

+The other thing is that the "answer" of a solution should contain an __intent__ rather than just a small set of relations.
+Check these answers:

+    answer: dont_know()
+    answer: report_age(E1, Y, Ymd)

+The first answer will result in the sentence "I don't know"; the second answer results in "She is 61 years old ( born on born on August 16, 1958 )".
+The point is that the intent already tells us the single idea of how to answer.
+But the language specific grammar will specify the sentence that is linked to this idea.

+Next to this single idea, the answer may need some extra relations to fill in the details:

+    answer: report_age(E1, Y, Ymd) gender(E1, Gender) date(Ymd, Day, Month, Year)

+I will now make the possible answers more general.
+Up to now I had a distinction between an answer for no results and an answer for some results.
+I will now generalize and create an array of possible responses.
+Each with an optional condition.

 # 2019-12-27

 In order to answer "How old is Madonna?"
 I created some functions to compute the age in years.
 This was the solution: